 - Crushed eggshells improve drainage and the addition of the calcium is excellent for promoting plant growth and preventing blossom end rot in tomatoes and squash plants.
 If you have an old coffee grinder or food processor this will make short work of it.

 - They are also a good deterrent for slugs and snails.
 Scatter a generous barrier around any young seedlings to keep the pesky molluscs away.
 Apparently this is the human equivalent of walking barefoot on broken glass.

 - Coffee grounds can also be added directly to the soil.
 They act as a general fertiliser, adding organic matter, improving drainage, water retention and soil aeration.
 As they break down they will continue to add nitrogen which is so good for plant growth.

 - Used coffee grounds will not affect the PH level of your soil unless used in very concentrated amounts.
 However unused coffee grounds or leftover coffee is always such a wonderful pick-me-up for acid loving plants.

 - Coffee grounds also work very well as a mulch around plants.
 This keeps earthworms very happy as they seem partial to a little caffeine hit too!

 - Adding banana skins is another excellent way to improve your garden soil.
-More, they can be added directly to the ground as long as they are cut up into very small pieces.
-These will break down faster and allow all the micro-organisms in the soil lots of surface area to work their magic.
+They can also be added directly to the ground as long as they are cut up into very small pieces.
+They’ll break down faster and offer all the micro-organisms in the soil lots more surface area to work their magic.

-- This will create plenty of organic matter resulting in a light, well drained soil which is full of lovely earthworms.
+- This creates plenty of new organic matter resulting in a light, well drained soil which is full of lovely earthworms.
 Once the banana skins have broken down they will add a powerful cocktail of nutrients; calcium, magnesium, sulphur, phosphates, potassium and sodium, all of which help plants to grow well and develop their fruit.